 In 1856, King Kamehameha III gifted Chief Kahanu with the 464 acres that now make up this cultural site and Hana attraction.
-Restorations began in 1974 to take the verdant land to its potential; today it features a vast, peaceful lawn and a “canoe” garden teeming with flora brought on board by the Polynesian seafarers who settled in Hawaii with plants ranging from taro (kalo) to noni— and the world’s largest collection of breadfruit (ulu) cultivars.
-A site not to miss when enjoying the Road to Hana.
+Restorations began in 1974 to take the verdant land to its potential; today it features a vast, peaceful lawn and a “canoe” garden teeming with flora brought on board by the Polynesian seafarers who settled in Hawaii with beautiful tropical plants from their native islands.

 What to Love